rhyswynne/ebay-feeds-for-wordpress/readme.txt

 * A [priority support forum](http://winwar.co.uk/priority-support/), which offers same-day responses.

 == Changelog ==
+= 1.5.1 =
+* Removed a default link which was daft and no idea why it was there.

 = 1.5 =
 * Added a "Debug Mode", so errors aren't hidden if they exist.
 * Fixed a few notices that appeared with WP_DEBUG was set to true.